 Rafik Hariri often remarked during his lifetime that among his many programs and projects, the Hariri Foundation was closest to his heart.
-When he established the Hariri Foundation in 1979 during the Lebanese civil war, he entrusted it with the mission of building the next generation of leadership for Lebanon.
-By pursuing this mission for the past thirty years through its many educational, cultural, developmental, and humanitarian programs, the Foundation has played a major role in Lebanon’s recovery and development.
+In 1979, during the Lebanese civil war, he established the Hariri Foundation (now known as the Rafic Hariri Foundation in Beirut) with the mission of building the next generation of leadership for Lebanon.
+By pursuing this mission for the past forty years through its many educational, cultural, developmental, and humanitarian programs, the Foundation has played a major role in Lebanon’s recovery and development.

 Inspired by the conviction that education holds the key to Lebanon’s future, Rafik Hariri launched a massive student sponsorship program in the early 1980s when the universities in Lebanon were unable to enroll students.
-Through this program the Foundation has sponsored over 34,000 Lebanese students at home and abroad, including over 3,000 students at universities in the United States and Canada.
-In Lebanon the Hariri Foundation has established and administers five comprehensive schools, a university, and a technical institute.
-Continuing the goal of giving students with limited means the opportunity to obtain an education, each of these institutions offers financial support to students who would otherwise not be able to attend such schools as Rafic Hariri High School, Hariri High School II, Lycee Abdel Kader, Hariri School III, Hajj Bahaa El Dine Hariri School, and the Hariri Canadian University.
+Through this program the Hariri Foundation-USA (established in 1985) and the Rafic Hariri Foundation in Beirut have sponsored over 34,400 Lebanese students at home and abroad, including over 3,400 students at universities in the United States and Canada.
+In Lebanon, the Rafic Hariri Foundation has established and administers five comprehensive schools, a university, and a technical institute.
+Continuing the goal of giving students with limited means the opportunity to obtain an education, each of these institutions offers financial support to students who would otherwise not be able to attend such schools as Rafic Hariri High School, Hariri High School II, Lycée -Abdel Kader, Hariri School III, Hajj Bahaa El Dine Hariri School, and the Hariri Canadian University.

-The education and sponsorship programs of the Hariri Foundation have helped to improve the standard of Lebanese education and to equip many young Lebanese for productive careers in the work force.
+The education and sponsorship programs of the Hariri Foundation-USA and the Rafic Hariri Foundation have helped to improve the standard of Lebanese education and to equip many young Lebanese for productive careers in the work force.
 The Foundation has also funded scientific research and social and development related studies whose findings have led to important projects in several spheres of Lebanese life.

 What began as emergency medical care has gradually evolved into a full-grown system of 17 permanent primary health care centers which the Hariri Foundation Directorate of Health and Social Services operates throughout Lebanon and which has provided affordable, high quality health services to over 230,676 patients without regard to nationality, religion, race, or ability to pay.
 These services range from family medicine and pre-natal care to minor surgery, dentistry, vaccination, pediatric care, dietetic services, lab work, phlebotomy, radiology, and cardiac testing, as well as social services.